The 6 Things in a House Payment (and how to save money)

 But the good news..

-You can get rid of it as the value of your home goes up.
+You can get rid of PMI as the value of your home goes up.

-And the balance on your home loan goes down.
+And the balance owed on your home loan goes down.

-I've seen people get rid of it in as little as 2 years after getting their home loan.
+I've seen people get rid of PMI in as little as 2 years after getting their home loan.

-Unfortunately, many people forget they can get rid of PMI and keep paying for it year after year.
+Unfortunately, many people forget they can cancel their PMI and keep paying for it longer than they need to.

-Proactively calling your lender to remove PMI can help lower your monthly home loan payment.
+Proactively calling your lender to ask about cancelling your PMI (if you see it on your home loan statement) can help lower your monthly payment.

 The bottom line

-There's many different things that can make up your house payment.
+There's many different things that can make up your monthly house payment.

 - Association dues.